West Highland Terrier Dogs

-The West Highland Terrier or Westie originated from Scotland, where is was used in fox/badger hunting and also in the control of vermin.
-They are a small compact dog with dense fur and shortish tail.
-Originally known as Poltalloch Terriers, they were first registered with their modern name in 1908 with Kennel clubs across the world.
+The West Highland Terrier, or simply Westie, was used in fox and badger hunting as well as vermin control.
+They are a small and compact little dog with dense fur and a short tail.
+They were originally called the Poltalloch Terrier, they were first registered with the modern name in 1908.

 - Status: Common

 - Height: 10 - 11"

 - Rare: No

 - Grooming Requirements: More than once per week

 - Minimum Garden Size: Small to Medium Garden